Khwaja Abdul Ghani: Ahsan Manzil

 Abdul Ghani engaged Martin & Company, a European construction and engineering firm, from 1859 to 1872 to develop the kuthi in Kumartuli and rebuilt it into one of Dhaka's finest landmarks.
 Renamed Ahsan Manzil after his son and successor Khwaja Ahsanullah, it became the seat of power for the family.
 In the newly built Rang Mahal (the older building was known as Andar Mahal) he received Lord Northbrook and Lord Dufferin as guests.

 Shahbag

-Abdul Ghani restored former property of Aratun and Cook to its lost glory as Bag-e-Badshahi (the Garden of Kings) of the Mughals, and renamed it Shahbag.
+Abdul Ghani restored former property of Aratun and Cook to its lost glory as Bag-e-Badshahi (the Imperial Garden) of the Mughals, and renamed it Shahbag.
 He expanded the area further by buying land from the son of Nuruddin Hossain, who set up Nurkhan Bazar in the area.
 It was further expanded by more land bought in 1876–77, bringing the whole land area to 26.5 hectares.
 He started the garden house in 1873, which took several years to complete.